StudentDSnyc/blackFlamingo/R/Slides.md

 Splitting and Encoding
 ========================================================

+Treat data for tree-based and linear-based models separately:

+For tree-based models:

 - Split Kaggle train data into 'private train' and 'private test' (80/20)
+- Label-count encode

+For linear-based models:

-- Encoding: Label-count encoding for tree models; one-hot encoding for linear, ridge/lasso, elastic net
+- Encoding: one-hot encoding

-Modeling Process (individual models)
+Modeling Process
 ========================================================

+Individual models

 - Grid search to tune hyper parameters (if applicable)
 - Fit model to private train set with tuned parameters